 If you want to learn a little more about running successful marketing campaigns during the holiday season, we have something you might like.

 Want to learn even more?
-Join us live for the upcoming Great Holiday Marketing Campaign Ideas webinar we’ll be running on November 21!
+Watch the Great Holiday Marketing Campaign Ideas webinar recap!

 Holiday Marketing Campaigns: 35 Tips